 Keir’s main academic interests are mediaeval and early modern Britain, the Roman Empire, the Byzantine Empire, the Ottoman Empire, the history of political thought, the history and institution of the monarchy, conservative and libertarian politics, rationalist and Thomistic philosophy, distributism, and Misesean economics.
 Keir’s writings exhibit his paleolibertarian views, which have developed through a synthesis of radical individualist anarchism and anarcho-capitalism, High Toryism, Tory Anarchism, and Anarcho-Monarchism.
 He has been strongly influenced by Edmund Burke, H.L.
 Mencken, G.K.
-Chesterton, Hilaire Belloc, Erik von Kuehnelt-Leddihn, Enoch Powell, Murray Rothbard, Sean Gabb, and Hans-Hermann Hoppe.
+Chesterton, Hilaire Belloc, Erik von Kuehnelt-Leddihn, Enoch Powell, Murray Rothbard, Sean Gabb, and above all Hans-Hermann Hoppe.
 A Companion of the Order of the Crown of Thorns, one of the ‘Vilatte orders’, he is a Traditionalist Catholic.

 He is to be contacted at firstname.lastname@example.org or using the ‘Contact’ page on this website.